ConcreteLlama/digital-foundry-downloader/README.md

 **REQUIRED**

 Your session ID cookie.
-I haven't implemented Patreon login, so you'll have to use your browser, login to digitalfoundry.net then use your browser's dev tools to grab your sessionid cookie. ~~Seems to expire after about 2 weeks.~~
+I haven't implemented Patreon login, so you'll have to use your browser, login to digitalfoundry.net then use your browser's dev tools to grab your sessionid cookie. ~~Seems to expire after about 2 weeks.~~ This used to expire every 2 weeks but now seems to persist indefinitely as long as you don't log in anywhere else.

+To get this in Chrome, for example:
+... > More Tools > Developer Tools > Application > Cookies > https://www.digitalfoundry.net > sessionid

+Note: It's the sessionid cookie not the session_id one.
+From what I've seem the sessionid cookie is always lowercase alphanumeric, no special chars.

 ### DESTINATION_DIR